ml-ar/kingjamesinteractivehyperlinkedepub/denuded epub/README.txt

 Tobit 3:10: When, not Whe

+Judith 2:7: Change "declare unto them" into "declare unto them, that"

+Judith 6:9: Change "they shall be taken" into "they shall not be taken"

-Judith 13:2: Lying along, not lying alone
+Judith 13:2: Lying alone or lying along?

+Judith 11:10: Reject not his word, not respect not

 1 Macabees 9:50: Bethel, not Beth-el

 2 Maccabees 11:1: Change "not long after the" to "not long after this"